jgoizueta/jgoizueta.github.io/_posts/2015-06-14-table-helpers.markdown

 ![Table with uneven rows](/assets/table_grouping2a.png)

 This may not be what we want.
-Usually, specially if columns appear in sorting order we'd prefer mergec cells to run across preceding column's cells:
+Usually, specially if columns appear in sorting order, we'd prefer merged cells not to run across preceding column's cells:

 ![Table with uneven rows](/assets/table_grouping2b.png)

-We add an option to avoid this case:
+We'll add an option to avoid that case:

 ```markup
 <%= table_by_columns(@records, nested_grouping: true) do %>